VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 To verify if `vmalert` is running run `curl http://localhost:9093/health` and you should get OK as the response.

-If you don't see errors in the command line after 30 seconds check VMUI to confirm recording rules are working and sending to VictoriaMetrics to `http://victoria-metrics-host:8428/vmui`.
+If you don't see errors in the command line after 30 seconds, check VMUI to confirm recording rules are working and sending to VictoriaMetrics  by going to `http://victoria-metrics-host:8428/vmui`.
-Then type `victoriametrics:max:active:series:1d` and press the `execute query` button and if everything is working you see some metrics.
+Then type `victoriametrics:max:active:series:1d` and press the `execute query` button and if everything is working you will see some metrics.
 If you are not using VictoriaMetrics you can run the query `victoriametrics:max:active:series:1d` in the explore page of Grafana or in Promethues UI.

 ### Build from Source